totalspectrum/llvm-propeller2/wiki.md

 Cog memory is 512 longs.
 The last 16 are special registers (0x1f0 - 0x1ff, so we will use the previous 16 registers (0x1e0 - 0x1ef) as general purpose registers for the compiler.
 So r0 = 0x1e0, r1 = 0x1e1, etc. PTRA is used as the stack pointer, and PTRB is used sort of as a frame pointer, though it's considered used every time (so every time a frame index is referenced, it will save PTRA to PTRB, adjust PTRB, then perform the memory operatio at PTRB).

 ### Stack
 We'll need a stack for calling functions, etc. The first 256 longs of the look-up RAM will be a fixed stack for calls and such.
 So, the stack starts at 0x0 and grows up to 0x0ff.
-Initially we'll just use HUB RAM so that a typical architecture's load/store instructions can translate directly to rdlong/wrlong for memory read/writes, but eventually we'll add distinction between memories so that stack operatiosn use rdlut/wrlut, and normal memory operations needing the hub RAM will use rdlong/wrlong.
+This requires some extra work, so initially we'll just use HUB RAM so that a typical architecture's load/store instructions can translate directly to rdlong/wrlong for memory read/writes, but eventually I'll add distinction between memories so that stack operatiosn use rdlut/wrlut, and normal memory operations needing the hub RAM will use rdlong/wrlong.

-The stack is organized starting at address 0x00000 (since the cog can't exectute from that hub address so it doesn't take up program space to use it) and can continue to 0x003ff before begining to use program space.
+The stack is organized starting at address 0x00200 and can continue to 0x003ff before begining to use program space.
 The stack will always grow up and each frame grows up within the stack.
 We won't have a distinct frame pointer, in each frame we should read in the current stack pointer and offset it locally to the desired stack slot.
+We use PTRA as the stack pointer, and PTRB as a scratch register for offseting the PTRA.

 The remaining cog RAM should be used as a cache for loops, common functions, any math functions we want a fast implementation of, etc. Eventually, there should be a way to specify a function or variable to be cached in cog RAM so it never needs to be fetched from the hub.
 This will likely need a clang extension.

 ## Calling Convention
-For starters, we will use a simple calling convention using the above registers to pass and return values for functions.

 ### Passing Arguments
-- All 8 and 16 bit arguments are promoted to 32 bits
+- All 8 and 16 bit arguments are promoted to 32 bits (if via registers)
 - registers r0-r3 are used to pass first 4 arguments, remaining arguments are passed via the stack
 - byval arguments will be passed by pointer via registers, after a local copy is made by the caller.
 A pointer to where to write a result will be passed as well.
+They can also be passed via stack, LLVM can make that decision though without us worrying about it.

 ### Return Value
 - Functions will return values using r15 and r14 (to easily support 64-bit returns)
 - byvals will be returned via the pointer provided by the caller

 When calling a function, the caller will increment sp to allocate space for the arguments that require stack space.
+These are stored in descending order, with formal arguemnts at the end/top of the frame, followed by any variable arguments.
 It will then call the function (using propeller's CALLA instruction).
 This pushes the PC to PTRA.
 The callee will allocate the stack space it needs for it's local variables and return values.
 This it will do its stuff and before returning (using the RET instruction), it will de-allocate the stack space.

 ## Program and memory organization